Zaleha Ismail: Career

 At Radio Malaya (1962–1968) she worked as a Plan Assistant, then Manager of the English Service Plan.
 Additionally, she was a part-time Lecturer and Tutor at University of Malaya, while in 1968–1978 she became the Encyclopedia Officer in Dewan Bahasa dan Pustaka and subsequently the Deputy Head of Textbook Division.

-Tan Sri Datin Paduka Hajah Zaleha Ismail as well as Vice President of MUBARAK, was a former Malaysian MP and President of the Malaysian Council for Children Welfare, Women's Association of the ASEAN Association of Women, and President of the National Council of Women's Organizations.
+Zaleha Ismail as well as Vice President of MUBARAK, was a former Malaysian MP and President of the Malaysian Council for Children Welfare, Women's Association of the ASEAN Association of Women, and President of the National Council of Women's Organizations.
 She was also equally influential regionally and internationally, as she was elected President of the Association of Women's Organizations (ACWO) in 1986 until 1988.

-Tan Sri Datin Paduka Zaleha continued to serve at ACWO even after she supported the president in various capacities such as vice president, Honorary Treasurer, and general secretary before being re-elected to lead ACWO as president in 1998 to 2000.
+Zaleha continued to serve at ACWO even after she supported the president in various capacities such as vice president, Honorary Treasurer, and general secretary before being re-elected to lead ACWO as president in 1998 to 2000.
 She was also the Chairperson of the Population and Development Board Country Family in Malaysia.
-Tan Sri Datin Paduka Hajah Zaleha Ismail was the Chairperson of Global Peace Foundation Malaysia and Spark Capital Development Berhad.
+Zaleha Ismail was the Chairperson of Global Peace Foundation Malaysia and Spark Capital Development Berhad.

 Politics

 In 1968 she became a regular member of UMNO and eventually the UMNO Supreme Council of Malaysia.
 She was involved in politics for 30 years.
 She started contesting the 1978 general election for the Permatang seat of Selangor State Legislative Assembly.
 She was Member of Parliament for Tanjong Karang (1982–1986) and Selayang (1986–1995) afterward.
 She continued to be Deputy Transport Minister from 1987 to 1995 when she became a member of parliament for Gombak (1995–2004).
-The peak of her career came as she took on the National Unity & Ministry of Social Development as Minister, from 1995 to 1999.
-In Malaysia's 1999 general election, she defeated Pan-Malaysian Islamic Party (PAS), Dr. Hatta Ramli with a majority of 803 votes.
+The peak of her career came as she was appointed by Prime Minister Mahathir Mohamad to take on the National Unity & Ministry of Social Development as Minister, from 1995 to 1999.
+In Malaysia's 1999 general election, she defeated Pan-Malaysian Islamic Party (PAS), Hatta Ramli with a majority of 803 votes.